quantumiracle/MARS/README.md

 Large-scale competitive games are generally hard, I'm still struggling with developing this repo.

 ## Usage Instruction
+A comprehensive usage [document](http://htmlpreview.github.io/?https://github.com/quantumiracle/MARS/blob/master/docs/build/html/index.html) is provided.

 Some [tutorials](https://github.com/quantumiracle/MARS/tree/master/tutorial) are provided for simple MARL concepts, including building an arbitrary matrix game, solving the Nash equilibrium with different algorithms for matrix games, building arbitrary Markov game, solving Markov games, etc.

-For comprehensive usage instruction document, see [here](http://htmlpreview.github.io/?https://github.com/quantumiracle/MARS/blob/master/docs/build/html/index.html).

 MARS is still under-development and not prepared to release yet.
 You may find it hard to clone b.c. the author is testing algorithms with some models hosted on Git.